 Specifically, Japanese dashi is a liquid full of umami flavors created by simmering ingredients such as dried bonito flakes, sardines, and kelp.
 Key ingredients, such as bonito flakes, kelp, mushrooms, and dried sardines, produce a unique and elegant aroma.

-In addition to dashi made from scratch, there are also simplified tea bag style and dashi in granule form.
+In addition to dashi made from scratch, there are also simplified tea bag styles and dashi in granule form.

 Ingredients & Toppings